mmaraja/bastardsdogwear/plugins/woo-stripe-payment/readme.txt

 https://docs.paymentplugins.com/wc-stripe/config/#/

-= Why isn't the Payment Request button showing on my local machine? = If you're site is not loading over https, then Stripe won't render the Payment Request button.
+= Why isn't the Payment Request button showing on my local machine? = If your site is not loading over https, then Stripe won't render the Payment Request button.
 Make sure you are using https.

 == Screenshots ==
 1. Let customers pay directly from product pages
-2. Apple pay on the cart page
+2. Apple Pay on the cart page
 3. Custom credit card forms
 4. Klarna on checkout page
 5. Local payment methods like iDEAL and P24